Prep Roundup: Lady Vols put up a fight, but fall to No. 1 Prescott

 Lee Williams 51, Lake Havasu 34

-At Lake Havasu, the Lady Vols snapped a three-game losing streak Thursday with a 51-34 win over the Lady Knights.
+At Lake Havasu, the Lady Vols snapped a three-game losing streak Thursday with a 51-34 victory over the Lady Knights.

+“This win was very important for us,” said Lee Williams head coach Jerry Arave.
+“If we carry over the same type of intensity we had for this game into our last three games, we can end the season strong.”

+It wasn’t easy though.
+The Lady Vols trailed 11-0 after the first four minutes, but turned it around to take a 29-23 halftime lead.

 Wickenburg 38, Kingman 32

-Note: - Updated: Missing Golden Valley boy, 9, found deceased Jan.
-30 - Updated: Missing Golden Valley boy, 9, found deceased Jan.
-30